 If you are bringing your U.S. cell phone, check with your carrier to see if it will work abroad.
-If you have a phone that has a SIM card, try to get it unlocked by your carrier to use overseas, if possible.
+If you have a phone that has a sim card, try to get it unlocked by your carrier to use overseas if possible.
 Many smartphones these days come unlocked, but check with your carrier to be sure.
-Then, you can simply purchase a SIM card while abroad and use it in the same phone.
+Then you can simply purchase a sim card while abroad and use it in the same phone.
 It is recommended to purchase a new SIM card once you arrive in your host country instead of using your home network abroad.
-The roaming rates can be incredibly expensive and often the plans abroad are even cheaper than the U.S. Also, see if you can suspend your U.S. plan for the duration of your study abroad.
-Depending on your country, SIM cards can be purchased at network stores and convenience stores.
-You can also purchase an inexpensive pre-paid phone abroad, if your phone does not require a SIM card.
+The roaming rates can be incredibly expensive and often the plans abroad are even cheaper than the U.S. Also see if you can suspend your U.S. plan for the duration of your study abroad.
+Depending on your country, SIM cards can be purchased at network stores and convenient.
+You can also purchase a prepay phone abroad for cheap if your phone does not require a sim card.